ClickCease

 What happens if the parent ordered to pay child support doesn’t have a job?

-If the parent ordered to pay child support is unemployed, they are still obligated to make payments.
+Even if the parent ordered to pay child support is unemployed, they’re still required to make payments.
 The court may calculate a minimum child support payment based on their potential income.

 Can child support orders be changed?

-Yes, child support orders can be modified based on changes in circumstances.
-This could include a significant change in income, a change in the child’s needs, or a change in custody arrangements.
+Yes, child support orders can be modified based on changes in circumstances such as a significant change in income, the child’s needs, or custody arrangements.

 Does the child’s opinion matter in deciding child support?

-While the child’s opinion may be considered in custody matters, it is not typically considered in child support decisions.
+Typically, the child’s opinion isn’t considered in child support decisions.
 Child support is determined based on the parent’s income and needs, not the child’s preferences.

 What if the parent ordered to pay child support lives out of state?

-Even if the parent ordered to pay child support lives in a different state, they are still legally required to make payments.
-The child support order is enforceable across state lines.
+Even if the parent ordered to pay child support lives in a different state, they’re still legally obligated to make payments.
+Child support orders are enforceable across state lines.

 What happens to child support when the child turns 18?

 In most cases, child support ends when the child turns 18.
 However, if the child is still in high school, support may continue until they graduate or turn 19.
-If the child has special needs, support may continue indefinitely.
+Support may also continue indefinitely if the child has special needs.

 Does shared custody affect child support payments?

-In some cases, shared custody can affect child support payments.
+Shared custody can impact child support payments.
 The court may consider each parent’s time with the child when determining the child support amount.

 How are child support payments made?

-Child support payments are typically made through the Family Support Registry.
-This ensures that all payments are documented and can be tracked by both parents.
+Child support payments are typically made through the Family Support Registry, ensuring that all payments are documented and trackable by both parents.

 Glossary